davestewart/outliner/README.md

-no file       -> the source file did not exist no input      -> the source file contained no data no write      -> no target file was written, only the output returned skipped       -> the new output was the same as the old, so was skipped updated       -> the new output was different from the old, so the target was updated copied        -> the source file did not exist in the target folder, so was copied
+no file       -> the source file did not exist no input      -> the source file contained no data no write      -> no target file was written, only the output returned no change     -> no change between output and target, so no file are updated updated       -> the new output was different from the old, so the target was updated copied        -> the source file did not exist in the target folder, so was copied
 ```